Inside the Volcano

 - Descend 120 meters into an 4.000 years old volcano

-- Pick up and drop off in Reykjavík
+- Free Pick-up & Drop off in Reykjavík

-This tour offers multible departures a day from Reykjavík where you will be picked up from your accommodation.
+This tour offers multiple departures a day from Reykjavík where you will be picked up from your Reykjavík hotel.

 We enter through the top crater and descend to the bottom of its magma chamber, which was once filled with steaming hot lava.
 Thrihnukagigur Volcano is the only spot on earth where it’s advisable to explore a magma chamber from the inside.
 The volcano has not erupted for 4.000 years and shows no signs of coming to life anytime soon, so it is safe to enter.